 We ingredients for when you are ready to make pancakes:

-Mix dry ingredients in a large mixing bowl then transfer to an airtight container.
+Mix dry ingredients in a large mixing bowl then transfer to an airtight container if you are saving it for later.
 Don't forget to label your container with the date.

 When you are ready to make pancakes: